-A SAR is a report that has to be submitted for a review in case a business is suspecting criminal activity.
-As a rule, a SAR is never requested by a financial authority — the company itself is obliged to report suspicious user behaviour or transaction as soon as it is revealed to them.
+A SAR has to be submitted when a business suspects money laundering activities.
+As a rule, a SAR is never requested by a regulator—rather, the company itself is obliged to report suspicious behavior as soon as it gets noticed.

-In the UK, the National Crime Agency (NCA) supervises the submission of the SARs in case of unusual or exceptionally large transactions.
-The NCA accepts reports in physical format and through the SAR online system filed by an assigned officer.
+In the UK, the National Crime Agency (NCA) supervises the submission of SARs, which should be submitted as soon as a company has reasonable grounds for suspicion of money laundering activities.
+The NCA accepts reports in a physical format or through the SAR online system filed by an assigned officer.

-In Switzerland, financial institutions report the suspicion to the Swiss Financial Intelligence Unit otherwise known as the Money Laundering Reporting Office of Switzerland (MROS).
-Failure to comply results in severe monetary penalties (up to CHF500,000 or CHF150,000 in case of negligence) and opening of criminal proceedings.
+In Switzerland, financial institutions submit SARs to the Swiss Financial Intelligence Unit, otherwise known as the Money Laundering Reporting Office of Switzerland (MROS).
+Failure to comply results in severe monetary penalties of up to CHF 500,000 (approximately $552,000) or CHF 150,000 (approximately $166,00) in case of negligence.

-In Germany, STRs are regulated under the GwG.
-BaFin sets the thresholds, saying that there must be sufficient, clear indications for a SAR to be triggered.
-The SARs should be sent to the Federal Criminal Police Office — BKA and kept for five years.
+In Germany, Suspicious Transaction Reports (STRs) are regulated under an AML act called the GwG.
+The Federal Financial Supervisory Authority (BaFin) sets the reporting rules, saying that there must be sufficient, clear indications for an SAR to be submitted.
+SARs should be sent to the Federal Criminal Police Office, the BKA, and kept for five years.

 In the Czech Republic, obliged entities are required to report suspicious transactions to the Financial Analytical Unit (FAU).

-Latvian regulations require to file an Unusual or Suspicious Transaction Report (UTR or STR).
+Latvian regulations require filing an Unusual or Suspicious Transaction Report (UTR or STR).
 The reports must be submitted to the Financial Intelligence Service .

-In Cyprus, suspicious activity and suspicious transactions are reported to MOKAS.
-Failing these legal obligations is punishable by imprisonment for up to 2 years and/or by a financial penalty up to €5,000.
-The report can be filed through a ‘goAML system’.
+In Cyprus, suspicious activity and suspicious transactions are reported to the Unit for Combating Money Laundering (MOKAS).
+Failing to meet this legal obligation is punishable by imprisonment for up to 2 years and/or a financial penalty of up to €5,000.
+The report can be filed through the goAML system.

-In Hong Kong, businesses must approach the Joint Financial Intelligence Unit (JFIU) of the Hong Kong Police.
-Failure to report suspicious transactions is a criminal offense with a maximum penalty of three months imprisonment and a $50,000 fine.
+In Hong Kong, businesses must submit SARs to the Joint Financial Intelligence Unit (JFIU) of the Hong Kong Police.
+Failure to report suspicious transactions—where the company has requisite knowledge or suspicion of illegal activity—results in a criminal offense with a maximum penalty of three months imprisonment and a $50,000 fine.

-Australian suspicious matter reports (SMRs) are submitted to AUSTRAC online.
-Failing to submit an SMR in time leads to 20,000 penalty units in the Federal Court of Australia or 100,000 penalty units for body corporations.
-The amount of the penalty units differs depending on the date of the crime from $210 on or after 1 July 2017 to $110 before 27 December 2012.
+Australian Suspicious Matter Reports (SMRs) are submitted to AUSTRAC online.
+Failing to submit an SMR on time can lead to 20,000 penalty units in the Federal Court of Australia or 100,000 penalty units for body corporations.

-Any employee of a financial institution, who spotted suspicious criminal patterns, is eligible to file a SAR.
-Usually, a supervisor or a business owner decides, whether a report is necessary for the specific situation.
-You can submit a report manually or through an automated reporting system.
+Any employee of a financial institution who spots suspicious activity may need to file an SAR.
+Usually, an appointed Money Laundering Reporting Officer (MLRO) or nominated officer decides whether a report is necessary depending on the specific situation.
+A company can submit a report manually or through an automated reporting system.

-To file a SAR manually, a business has to check out the website of the regulator they are reporting to.
+To file a SAR manually, businesses have to refer to the website of the regulator they are reporting to.
 Many of them have standard SAR forms to fill out online.
-Businesses will have to put the findings and the requested data on the paper report or into an e-form.